Supporting the work of individual scholars

 Each year twelve Fellows are selected competitively: six are in residence during the fall semester and six during the spring semester.
 The Obermann Center provides an office, a stipend ($1,000), and staff support.
 During the residency period, Fellows meet every two weeks to share their work-in-progress with one another.
 Fellows from both the spring and fall semesters are warmly invited to attend events and gatherings hosted by the Obermann Center throughout the year.

-Applications for Fall fellows are due the second Tuesday of May (May 8, 2018).
-Applications for Spring fellows are due the second Tuesday of September (September 11, 2018).
+Applications for Fall fellows are due the second Tuesday of May each year.
+Applications for Spring fellows are due the second Tuesday of September each year.

 University of Iowa Applicants